 NASA is racing to put humans back on the surface of the moon by 2024, preparatory to an eventual mission to Mars.
 But between now and then, the moon will have several other visitors, including an instrument built by a team led by Boston University Center for Space Physics researchers.

 Space scientist and engineer Brian Walsh, a College of Engineering assistant professor of mechanical engineering and of electrical and computer engineering, is developing an X-ray imager he calls “LEXI,” which will be rocketed up to the moon aboard a lunar lander within the next 18 months.
-From her vantage point on the moon’s surface, where she’ll sit for two to three weeks, LEXI will peer back at Earth and take the first comprehensive images of our planet’s magnetic fields and how they interact with the solar wind.
+From its vantage point on the moon’s surface, where it’ll sit for two to three weeks, LEXI will peer back at Earth and take the first comprehensive images of our planet’s magnetic fields and how they interact with the solar wind.

 The launch of LEXI (Lunar Environment Heliospheric X-ray Imager) and 11 other lunar science investigations was announced by NASA on July 1, 2019.

 To meet NASA’s aggressive deadline of putting LEXI on the moon within a year and a half, Walsh is piggybacking new technology on top of another X-ray instrument built by the same team, which has already been shot up to space and returned back to Earth.

 “We’ve never had a full view of the Earth’s magnetosphere or known if it changes with time or even if it has holes in it,” Walsh says.
 “We haven’t had a wide enough view of our planet to take those kinds of images.”